Thoughts on These Strange Times

-Now that pretty much every home in the country has been turned into either a quarantine, a makeshift school or home office, we are all getting used to some new realities.
+Now that pretty much every home in the country has been turned into either a quarantine, a makeshift school or a home office, we are all getting used to some new realities.

 For some, it’s an especially daunting time.
 I’ve always been blessed with close family to share my days with so perhaps I can’t truly appreciate what isolation feels like.
-However, for those who have precious little family, are older, in care homes or homeless, I can imagine the feeling of loneliness is even more pointed.
+However, for those who have precious little family, are older, in care homes or are homeless, I can imagine the feeling of loneliness is even more pointed.

 The rest of us get to take comfort in the resilient smiles of our children, our household chores and conversations with our spouses or by indulging in one of our many digital privileges (Netflix shares are a safe bet right now).